Drywall Calculator

 What size drywall sheets should I use?+

-4×8 ft sheets are the standard for most rooms and easiest to handle.
+4×8 ft sheets are the standard for most rooms and easiest to handle solo.
 4×12 ft sheets are better for rooms with 9 ft ceilings — one sheet covers floor to ceiling with less cutting and fewer seams.
-4×12 sheets are heavier and harder to maneuver but produce a better finish with less taping work.
+4×12 sheets are heavier (~80 lbs vs 54 lbs for 4×8) but produce a better finish with less taping work.

 What thickness drywall should I use?+

 ½ inch is standard for most residential walls and ceilings.
-Use ⅝ inch for garages, fire-rated assemblies, and ceilings with joists spaced 24 inches on center.
-Use ¼ inch for curved walls or as a second layer over existing damaged drywall.
+Use ⅝ inch for garages, fire-rated assemblies (IRC required), and ceilings with joists spaced 24 inches on center.
+Use ¼ inch for curved walls or as a second layer over damaged drywall.
+Never use standard drywall in wet areas — use moisture-resistant (green) or mold-resistant (purple) board.

 How much does drywall cost per sheet?+